 The present Walter Foster Company no longer has any contact or connection with the Foster family (or with Rakusan), but it still continues to sell similar art books as a subsidiary of a larger printing company.

-Although long out of print, Foster's Rakusan booklet was printed and reprinted in such large numbers for over at least thirty years that it is still widely available today; usually for between $5 and $10 for an intact copy in good condition.
+Although long out of print, Foster's Rakusan booklet was printed and reprinted in such very large numbers for over thirty years that it is still widely available today; usually for between $5 and $10 for an intact copy in good condition.

 Note that not all of the Rakusan original woodblock print designs sold by Foster are illustrated in booklet #57.
-For example, although only two 36 Series designs are illustrated in the booklet, there are at least some copies of half of the designs in that series which include added Foster-style romaji Rakusan signatures.
+For example, although only two 36 Series designs are illustrated in the booklet, there are documented copies of at least half of the designs in that series with added Foster-style romaji Rakusan signatures.

 Also, as noted above, at least one reproduction not mentioned in the booklet was also produced.